awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-troubleshooting.md

 + Verify that the **Amazon EC2** OpsData source is enabled on the **Settings** page\.
 Also, verify that more than 6 hours have passed since you enabled configuration recorder or since you made changes to your instances\.
 Systems Manager can take up to six hours to display data from AWS Config in Explorer EC2 widgets after you initially enable configuration recorder or make changes to your instances\.
 + Be aware that if an instance is either stopped or terminated, then Explorer stops showing those instances after 24 hours\.
 + Verify that you are in the correct AWS Region where you configured your EC2 instances\.
 Explorer doesn't display data about on\-premises instances\.
-+ If you configured a resource data sync for multiple accounts and Regions, verify that you are signed in to the Organizations master account\.
++ If you configured a resource data sync for multiple accounts and Regions, verify that you are signed in to the Organizations management account\.

  **Patch widget doesn't display data**